intelfx/linux/Documentation/admin-guide/cgroup-v2.rst

 	entries fault back in or are written out to disk.

   memory.zswap.writeback
 	A read-write single value file.
-The default value is "1".
+The default is to follow the parent cgroup configuration, and the root cgroup follows the global ``zswap.writeback_enabled`` module parameter (which is 1 by default).
-	Note that this setting is hierarchical, i.e. the writeback would be implicitly disabled for child cgroups if the upper hierarchy does so.
+	Thus, this setting is hierarchical, i.e. the writeback setting for a child cgroup can be implicitly controlled at runtime by changing any parent value or the global module parameter.

 	When this is set to 0, all swapping attempts to swapping devices are disabled.
 This included both zswap writebacks, and swapping due